ParadoxAnubhav20/social-media-vibe-net/README.md

 ## 🚀 Introduction

 A fully featured Social Media Website Vibe.Net using modern web technologies.
-This project features real-time interactions, GitHub authentication, and stunning glassy UI elements with glowing gradient effects.
-Perfect for developers who want to dive into building dynamic, interactive, and beautifully designed web applications.
+This project features real-time interactions, GitHub authentication, and stunning glassy UI elements with glowing gradient effects.Enabled users to create, read, update, and delete comments, with real-time updates and seamless interaction for both posts and comments.

 ## ⚙️ Tech Stack